isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 ```

-The frequency is gradually decreased, every 2 cycles, from `max_frequency` to `min_frequency` by `frequency_increment`
+The frequency is gradually decreased, every 2 cycles, from `max_frequency` to `min_frequency` by `frequency_decrement`.
 Once the frequency range is covered the amplitude is increased by `delta_current_increment`.
-The starting amplitude is set by `min_delta_current` to `max_delta_current`.
+The starting amplitude is set by `min_delta_current`, while the final one by `max_delta_current`.

-Note that for some motors, such as the `ankles` ones, the ininitial current `current_0` is not the one measured
+Note that for some motors, such as the `ankles` ones, the initial current `current_0` is not the measured one
-from the motors at the starting position, but is set to `0`.
+at the starting position, but is set to `0`.

-Each current sinusoid is repeated at each starting position.
+Each current sinusoidal signal is repeated for each starting position.

 Finally, every parameter of the `SINUSOID` group has to be defined by a vector whose length corresponds to the number
 of motors to drive.